 A force is the cause of a change in motion.
 Force is defined by Newton's second law as the rate of change of momentum or, equivalently, as the product of mass and acceleration (F = m × a).
 It is a vector quantity, in the direction of the acceleration it brings about.
 Forces always occur in equal and opposite action-reaction pairs between bodies, though it is often useful to think of one body being in a force field.

 The SI (international system) unit of force is the newton.
-For example, if a 5-kg block is sitting at rest and is then pushed horizontally with an initial acceleration of 3 m/s2, the force that sets the block in motion is 15 newtons (5 kg × 3 m/s2).
+For example, if a 5-kilogram block is sitting at rest and is then pushed horizontally with an initial acceleration of 3 meters per second per second (m/s2), the force that sets the block in motion is 15 newtons (5 kg × 3 m/s2).